IntellectualSites/documentation/plotsquared/commands.md

 ### TRUST

-Whith this command you "add him" to the whitelist of the plot.
+With this command you "add him" to the whitelist of the plot.
 It gives the added user more permissions as the normal ADD command: it allow a user to build in a plot every time and use WorldEdit while the plot owner is offline.

 *Usage:*
 `/plot [[world;]X;Z] trust <player | *>`